eris8x6/digIt-assess-sumIt/README.md

 my hands, this does not work.
 However, it appears that my development web server (the one packaged with NetBeans) is serving the manifest file with an incorrect MIME type.
 I have not had time to investigate this problem further.

+# design notes
+There are a few things that work according to spec, but in practice turn out to have functional issues for the user.
+In a real development situation, I'd certainly want to pull the design team into the loop and suggest modifications:

+There is no way for the user to correct a drag error in the last digit of their answer, because completion of the answer boxes triggers immediate scoring and display of the next equation.

+Because the distribution of equation sizes (i.e. number of digits in the operands) is not specified, the simple solution I've coded results in 90% of the operands having the maximum number of digits.
+This probably isn't what the designer had in mind.

+The row of boxes containing digits 0-9 is very wide compared to the vertical-format equations, and also only just fits (at a reasonable font size) onto a portrait oriented phone screen.
+I'd recommend using a 3x4 numeric keypad in those situations.